Strong partition relations below the power set: consistency, was Sierpinski right, II?: Abstract

 \section{Abstract}

-{ We continue here [Sh276] (see the introduction there) but we do not relay on it.
-The motivation was a conjecture of Galvin stating that $2^{\o}\ge \o_2$ + $\o_2\to [\o_1]^{n}_{h(n)}$ is consistent for a suitable $h:\o\to\o$.
+We continue here \cite{Sh:276} (see the introduction there) but we do not rely on it.
+The motivation was a conjecture of Galvin stating that $\big( 2^{\omega}\ge \omega_2 \big)$ + $\big( \omega_2\to [\omega_1]^{n}_{h(n)} \big)$ is consistent for a suitable $h : \omega \to \omega$.
 In section 5 we disprove this and give similar negative results.
-In section 3 we prove the consistency of the conjecture replacing $\o_2$ by $2^\o$, which is quite large, starting with an Erd\H os cardinal.
-In section 1 we present iteration lemmas which needs when we replace $\o$ by a larger $\l$ and in section 4 we generalize a theorem of Halpern and Lauchli replacing $\o$ by a larger $\l$. }
+In section 3 we prove the consistency of the conjecture replacing $\omega_2$ by $2^\omega$, which is quite large, starting with an Erd\H os cardinal.
+In section 1 we present iteration lemmas which are needed when we replace $\omega$ by a larger $\lambda$, and in section 4 we generalize a theorem of Halpern and Lauchli replacing $\omega$ by a larger $\lambda$.